lanl/benchmarks/doc/sphinx/7_miniem/miniem.rst

 * Advanced Technology System 3 (ATS-3), also known as Crossroads (see :ref:`MiniEMBuildATS3`)
 * Advanced Technology System 2 (ATS-2), also known as Sierra (see :ref:`MiniEMBuildATS2`)

+If submodules were cloned within this repository, then the source code to build MiniEM is already present at the top level within the "trilinos" folder.

 .. _MiniEMBuildATS3: